pt-informatics/QWebApi/README.md

 }
 ```

-An TypeScript RPC library is included in the 'clients/browser/typescript' folder along with an example HTML page.
+A TypeScript RPC library is included in the 'clients/browser/typescript' folder along with an example HTML page.